ELIXIREstonia/2025-01-29-EDA/docs/chapters/01_introduction.md

 The `ggplot2` package is primarily used for data visualization in the `tidyverse`.
 </details>

-## Tasks
+## Task

-To get acquainted with the Data-to-Viz website, complete the following tasks:

-1. Visit the [Data-to-Viz](https://www.data-to-viz.com/) website and find the recommended visualizations for a dataset containing a numerical and a categorical data, there are many obsevations per category.
+Visit the [Data-to-Viz](https://www.data-to-viz.com/) website and find the recommended visualizations for a dataset containing a numerical and a categorical data, there are many obsevations per category.
 Which one you would choose.
 Can you find the R code to create that visualization (*hint: [R Graph Gallery](https://www.r-graph-gallery.com/)*)?

 ## Conclusion